thomasmeeus/workshop-lab-day1/README.md

 In this lab, you’ve deployed an example container image into a pod running in OpenShift.
 You exposed a route for clients to access that service via their web browsers.
 And you learned how to get and describe resources using the command line and the web console.
 Hopefully, this basic lab also helped to get you familiar with using the CLI and navigating within the web console.

-## 4. Deploying an App with S2I
+## 4. Deploying an the Metro Map App

-### Source to Image (S2I)
-One of the useful components of OpenShift is its source-to-image capability.
-S2I is a framework that makes it easy to turn your source code into runnable images.
-The main advantage of using S2I for building reproducible docker images is the ease of use for developers.
-You’ll see just how simple it can be in this lab.

-### Let’s build a node.js web app, using S2I
-We can do this either via the command line or the web console.
-You decide which you’d rather do and follow the steps below.
+Deploy the Metro Map application which is hosted on the Quay.io registry:

 ```
 $ oc project lab1-$USER
-$ oc new-app --name=dc-metro-map https://github.com/RedHatGov/openshift-workshops.git --context-dir=dc-metro-map --as-deployment-config=true
+$ oc new-app --image quay.io/thomasmeeus/metro-map:latest --name dc-metro-map
 $ oc expose service dc-metro-map
 ```

-### Check out the build details
+### Check out the events

-We can see the details of what the S2I builder did.
-This can be helpful to diagnose issues if builds are failing.
+We can see the details of Openshift did to deploy this app:

 Goto the terminal and type the following:

 ```
-$ oc get builds
+$ oc get events
 ```

-Note the name of your build from the above command output and use it to see the logs with:
+You can also view the pod logs via

 ```
-$ oc logs builds/[BUILD_NAME]
+$ oc logs pod/dc-metro-map-xxxx
 ```

-The console will print out the full log for your build.
-Note, you could pipe this to more or less for easier viewing in the CLI.
+The console will print out the full log for your app.
+Note, you could pipe this to `more` or `less` for easier viewing in the CLI.

-Add the `-f` parameter to follow the log output until you see `Push successful`
+Both outputs can also be viewed in the webinterface, try to discover their location!

 ### See the app in action
 Let’s see this app in action!